Leon-AW/Experimenting_Reasoning_on_SLMs/README.md

 ## Self-Consistency

 The project supports self-consistency sampling, which generates multiple reasoning paths and selects the most common answer.
 This can improve performance on reasoning tasks, especially for Chain-of-Thought prompting.
-(See `README.md` startLine: 129 endLine: 137 and `evaluator.py` startLine: 160 endLine: 273)

 When enabled with the `--self_consistency` flag, the system will:
 - Generate multiple reasoning paths (default: 20 paths, configurable in `config.py` startLine: 12)